Melatonin: How Much is Right for You?

 Melatonin is one of the most popular sleep supplements in the world.
-In the US alone, more than 3 million people use melatonin supplements to help them fall asleep and wake up less during the night.1 Melatonin is naturally occurring in your body, it is relatively safe, and unlike some prescription sleep aids, melatonin isn’t addictive.
+In the US alone, more than three million people use melatonin supplements to help them fall asleep and wake up less during the night.1 Melatonin occurs naturally in your body, is relatively safe and isn’t habit-forming.

-When used in low doses, melatonin is safe in most cases, and it's a great way to keep your body healthy by encouraging regular, restful sleep.2 But always seek the advice of your primary health care provider before using melatonin as a sleep aid.
+When used in low doses, melatonin is safe in most cases and it's a great way to keep your body healthy by encouraging regular, restful sleep.2 All the same, always seek the advice of your primary health care provider before using melatonin as a sleep aid.
 Never exceed the recommended dose or take it during the day.

 What Is Melatonin & How Does It Work?